Limited-Residency Master of Science in Counseling

 We believe that the mission of Mental Health Counseling is a sacred work of healing.
 The personal qualities of the prospective student are of the highest importance.
 These include humility, empathic compassion, curiosity, the ability to listen without narcissistic interference, and other attributes.
 We talk with prospective students as much as we do to try to ensure that they are on this personal path.
 With students who are academically weak, we can—if they have the right attitudes—help them ameliorate their weaknesses.
 But students who do not grasp the mission of Mental Health Counseling as we understand it, even if they are academically accomplished, would be better seeking training elsewhere.

 The Admissions Committee carefully considers all applications to the College, looking beyond the paperwork to see the individual who wants to be a member of our community.
 In addition to the admission criteria listed below we also consider a student's potential for growth and success at Prescott College.

-Prescott College offers Post-Masters Certificates in the following areas:
+In addition to the Master of Science in Counseling, Prescott College offers Post-Masters Certificates in the following areas:

 - Adventure-based Psychotherapy